Atkin Fellowship for Arab Israeli Dialogue

 - Promote information and education about issues in the region by making themselves available for debate and consultation by the media, government, international organisations and NGOs.

 - Jointly organise a series of 3-4 events (roundtable discussions, seminars, panel discussions) dealing with relevant issues in the Middle East.

-- Participate in a ‘mini-conference’ in London during the summer at which they can present and debate their ideas with other Fellows as well as an informed audience of policymakers, academics, and journalists.
+- Participate in a Atkin Fellowship network events – these happen periodically throughout the year.
+Here Fellows will have the opportunity to present and debate their ideas with other Fellows as well as an informed audience of policymakers, academics, and journalists.
 Atkin Fellows will thus become part of a network of young leaders, who will continue to be linked to each other and ICSR.